JOSEPH A. KOENIG

 Contract Professional in Forensic Accounting

 Manager Major Case Team, Fraud Operations.
 Developed Hartford’s national medical fraud program – focusing on the activities of organized criminal organizations scheming to defraud insurance carriers.
 Budget of approximately $1.1 million.
-Built a system to minimize fraudulent payments; identified the cost of organized fraud; took appropriate legal actions and filing of lawsuits; data/intelligence gathering to reduce fraud payments; helped develop automated systems focusing on identifying and attacking fraud.
+Built a system to minimize fraudulent payments; quantified the cost of organized fraud; took appropriate legal actions and filing of lawsuits; data/intelligence gathering to reduce fraud payments; helped develop an automated system to identify and attack fraud.
 My team was a finalist for the Chairman’s Award (2002).

 Assistant Vice President, Corporate Investigations.
-Managed complex cases involving internal fraud, employee violations, and external frauds over $5,000.
-My suggestion led to removal of account number from ATM receipts.
+Managed complex cases involving internal fraud, employee violations, and external fraud over $5,000.
+My suggestion led to the removal of the account number from ATM receipts.

 ITT Hartford, Troy, MI 1993 to 1997

 Special Investigator; Senior Investigator; Investigative Consultant.
 Investigated major claims involving suspected fraud in PL, AOL, and WC.
-Developed fraud recognition and prevention program.
+We developed a fraud recognition and prevention program.

 Michigan State Police (MSP) 1967 to retirement 1993

 Received six promotions, retiring as Inspector.
 Duties included: field inspections, investigating and managing internal and external investigations: fraud, homicides, computer fraud, organized crime, illicit narcotics, white collar crime, and public corruption.
 Specialized in following the syndicate’s financial trails.
-Developed computerized inspection program for department.
-Lead investigator into disappearance of James R. Hoffa.
+Developed a computerized inspection program for the department.
+The lead investigator into the disappearance of James R. Hoffa.
 Directed organized crime and narcotics investigations in Southeastern Michigan (150 officers, 14 counties, $10 million budget).

-Past President, local chapter of BNI International (April 2012 to November 2012)
+Past President of the local chapter of BNI International (April 2012 to November 2012)